EZ64cool/obs-hadowplay/README.md

 * v1.0.0
   * Initial release.
     * Automatic activation of the replay buffer when a game-capture is detected as being active (width & height > 0)
     * Manual replay buffer activation will not be stopped if a game-capture becomes inactive
     * Manual replay buffer deactivation is possible and will restart once game-captures become inactive

-Currently only works on Windows usings game-capture
+Currently only works on Windows